-High-Density Foam – The couch and sleeper are upholstered with high-density foam padding that is hard wearing and supportive.
+High-Density Foam – They are upholstered with foam padding that is hard-wearing and supportive.

 Removable Sleeper Legs – When converting the couch into a sofa bed, two legs attach to support the bottom half of the bed when the bed isn’t in use, the legs can be removed, so they don’t get in the way.

-Queen Size – The sleeper couch folds out into a queen-size bed, which can be used as is, but it is recommended to add an extra mattress or sleeper pad and to secure it with a fitted sheet.
-Sleeper pad can be used
+Queen Size – The couch folds out into a queen-size bed, which can be used as-is, but it is recommended to add an extra mattress or sleeper pad and to secure it with a fitted sheet.

 Ikea’s Sandbacken is the best from Ikea in terms of quality and value for money.

-It is a bit of an unconventional sectional sleeper.
-The three-seater sofa comes with an ottoman included, which moves to the left side of the couch (when facing it), and then the bed rolls out from underneath the two “open” seats, fold open and latches onto the sofa.
+It is a bit of an unconventional sectional.
+The three-seater sofa comes with an ottoman included, which moves to the left side of the couch (when facing it), and then the bed rolls out from underneath the two “open” seats, fold open, and latches onto the sofa.